-December 31, 2014 Level 1 Level 2 (in thousands) Level 3 For the Year Ended December 31, 2014 Impairment loss Assets: Investments in Non-marketable Equity Securities- Oculon Optoelectronics Inc. \$ - 309
+lue Measurer orting Date U December 31, 2014 Level 1 Level 2 (in thousands) Level 3 For the Year Ended December 31, 2014 Impairment Loss Assets: Investments in Non- marketable Equity Securities- Oculon Optoelectronics Inc. \$

 The Company reviews the carrying values of financial assets carried at cost when impairment indicators are present.
 For such financial assets that do not have a quoted market price, management of the Company reviews the current operating performance of the investee based on evaluation of the latest available financial statements, as well as changes in the industry and market prospects based on publicly available information.
-The impairment charge recognized in 2014 for the investment in Oculon Optoelectronics Inc. was determined based on the difference between the Company's carrying value and the proportionate equity interest in the net book value of the investee at year end (which was management's best estimate of the amount to be realized from this investment).
+The impairment charge recognized in 2014 for the investment in Oculon Optoelectronics Inc. was determined based on the difference between the Company's carrying value and the proportionate equity interest in the net book value of the investment).